Cabinet d'avocats

 Essentially the most difficult category in which to seek admission corresponds to employment activities.
 Except in cases of executive level salary, the existence of any unemployment in the relevant region and for the specific activity in question will preclude approval of the application.

 Liberal professions can be very difficult of access for foreigners where local academic and/or professional qualifications are required for admission (medical, legal, accounting, engineering, architecture) whereas other activities not subject to such professional requirements undergo a simplified, speedier examination process (writers, artists, composers, consultants, teachers).
-Still the Uruguay Round agreement with respect to services, at least guarantees national treatment to most purveyors of services.
+Still the Uruguay Round agreement with respect to services at least guarantees national treatment to most purveyors of services.

 The performing arts are generally unionized and any performing is considered to be employment.
 It is the employer who initiates the application process, and while applications for specific events or a limited number of engagements are processed quickly and successfully, long term contracts are less frequent in the trade and also less likely to be approved by the authorities.